tomaskraus/simple-string-pattern/README.md

 ## Some special SSPs:

 - `""` the full empty pattern, does match the empty input only
-- `.` the full pattern that does match one dot only
-- `"` the full pattern that does match one double-quote character only
 - `"" ...` the start empty pattern (does match everything)
 - `... ""` the end empty pattern (does match everything)
 - `... "" ...` the middle empty pattern (does match everything)
-- `"..."` the full pattern that does match three dots only
-- `..."..."...` the middle pattern that does match any string containing three consecutive dots

 ## Invalid SSP Examples: